10 Exciting museums in Toronto to explore on your next visit

 1 Austin Terrace, Toronto | website

-Casa Loma was once the private residence of the financier Sir Henry Pellatt.
-It represents the city’s history and is a throwback to the wealthy Torontonians of the past.
-It’s also one of the city’s top tourist attractions, event venues and one of my favourite museums in Toronto.
+If you love visiting historic homes, you must visit Casa Loma.
+Also known as the Toronto Castle, it was once the private residence of the financier Sir Henry Pellatt.
+Constructed in the Gothic revival style inspired by many European castles Pellat visited during his travels, Casa Loma is one of the city’s top tourist attractions, event venues and one of my favourite museums in Toronto.

-Sir Henry’s inspiration for Casa Loma came from the castles in Europe.
-Once he made his money, he set out to build his dream home, sparing no expense.
-An outbreak of World War I put a dent in his plans, and eventually, Sir Henry was forced to sell his beloved home.
-Today, you can tour the former residence, walk along the underground tunnel and admire incredible views of the city from the stunning gardens.
-Read more about the Toronto Castle.
+Sir Henry spared no expense in building his castle until the outbreak of World War I put a dent in his plans.
+Eventually, he was forced to sell his beloved home due to financial difficulties.
+Today, you can tour the former residence, walk along the 800-foot tunnel that takes you to the impressive stables and admire incredible views of the city from the formal gardens.

 Hockey Hall of Fame